jcyling/jcyling/README.md

 👋 Hi, I’m @jcyling <br>
 👀 I’m interested in making web applications. <br>
-🌱 Currently learning JavaScript, React, and the MERN stack.
+🌱 Currently learning JavaScript, Python, React, and the MERN stack.
 And dipping a little bit into processing/p5.js. <br>

 <!---
 jcyling/jcyling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.